4 Ways Small DMOs Can Plan for Busy Seasons

 In case you need help staying efficient during your busiest periods, we have four tips for how to plan ahead to make the most of your time and show your destination in it's best light.

-Domestic and local travel will still likely make up the bulk of visitation for many destinations this year and that’s also a great thing for local economies.
+Domestic and local travel will still be booming for many small destinations this year and that’s also a great thing for local economies.

 The DMO has capitalized on its outdoorsy offerings to organize exploration challenges of Sweetwater and similar parks that give travelers the opportunity to win prizes from local attractions.
 Challenges like these also make for perfect user-generated content (UGC) to reuse throughout the season!